salmanjaveed/imad-app-v2/README.md

 # imad-app-v2

-IMAD V2 course app.
+## IMAD V2 course app.

-Have upgraded it ever since to become a simple blog application with login / register functions and PostgreSQL database access using Node.js / express and a few other packages.
+Have upgraded it since to become a simple blog application with login / register functions and __PostgreSQL__ database access using __Node.js / express__ and a few other packages.

 For a complete list of packages to run this app check the server.js file to see the 'requires'

 Feel free to fork and change it to your liking.

---Salman
+*--Salman*